RC61/BlackJackProject/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is a README.md of Rory Coleman's JETS project.
+This is a README.md of Rory Coleman's Blackjack project.

 # Overview

+  - This is my version of a Blackkjack program.
+It is supposed to mimic that of an actual Blackjack game.
   - This homework was designed to implement all of the skills we have learned through 4 weeks.
   - I wanted to empahsize true object oriented programming here.
 I tried to focus on hitting all aspects of APIE, (Abstraction, Implementation, Inheritance and Encapsulation.